edquant/edh7916/_lessons/programming.md

     [1] 9
     [1] 10

+As with {dplyr} verbs, the small number of control functions (and there are some others) can be combined in an infinite number of ways to help you control how your script is read.
+If you find, however, that your script keeps getting more complex, with multiple nested loops and `ifelse()` exceptions, it might be time to either rethink your approach or to write your own functions that can handle expectations in a clearer way.

 # Part 2: Writing functions

 You can write your own functions in R and should\!
 They don’t need to be